HawkdotDev/discoreDB/README.md

 ## Commands

-textDB supports the following commands:
+discoreDB currently supports the following commands: (more on the way)

 - `!insert <data>`: Insert data into the database.
 - `!find <query>`: Find data matching the specified query.